curajorge/AspNetCoreIdentity/README.md

 ## How to run:

-Before running this API, a database need to be setup.
+Before running this API, a database needs to be setup.
 With the help EF Core, using the Code-First approach we will create a migration, and create DB instance in SQL Server using a previously created migration.

 1. Edit Connection String from 'appsettings.json' to match your DB instance.